edadma/ncurses/README.md

 }
 ```

-The entire "Scala-esque" part of this library is in the `xyz.hyperreal.ncurses.facade` package.
+The entire "Scala-esque" part of this library is found in the `xyz.hyperreal.ncurses.facade` package.
+That's the only package you need to import from, as seen in the above example.
+The other package in the library is `xyz.hyperreal.ncurses.extern` which provides for interaction with the library using Scala Native interoperability elements from the so-call `unsafe` namespace.
+There are no `unsafe` imports in the `xyz.hyperreal.ncurses.facade` package making it a pure Scala facade.

 Ncurses library documentation
 -----------------------------